 Still, the high heat doesn’t affect the final product much; briskets come out just as juicy and delicious, and with the perfect amount of smoke flavor and nice smoke ring.
 The kind of BBQ Meat Geeks are after.

-At $300, the Pit Barrel Smoker is well under $500 – and practically a steal.
+At $349, the Pit Barrel Smoker is well under $500 – and practically a steal.
+It also made our Best Gifts for Grillers list.

 It’s super simple and easy to set up and use, holds a consistent temperature for hours on end (even if it does burn a little hot) and creates juicy, tender barbecue every time.
 It can also cook a side of ribs or an entire brisket in no time.